Requirements for Maintaining Certification as a CPEO

 The assertion must be signed under penalties of perjury by a responsible individual of the CPEO and state that the CPEO has withheld and made deposits of all federal employment taxes for the calendar quarter as required by subtitle C (except that the assertion is not required with respect to federal employment taxes imposed by chapter 23 of the Code).

 The examination level attestation from a CPA must state that the assertion is fairly stated in all material respects and complies with the requirements of the American Institute of Certified Public Accountants' Statements of Standards for Attestation Engagements, including the specific requirements for Examination Reports.
-The attestation must be accompanied by a written declaration, signed by the CPA, that he or she is currently qualified as a CPA.
+The attestation must be accompanied by a written declaration, signed by the CPA or the accounting firm where the CPA is employed or is an owner, or with which the CPA is otherwise affiliated, that the CPA is currently qualified as a CPA.

 In the case of a controlled group in which more than one member of the controlled group is a CPEO, each CPEO in the controlled group must submit for each calendar quarter the assertion and the examination level attestation on a combined or consolidated basis for all CPEOs in the controlled group, rather than for the CPEO individually.
 The assertion must contain the name and EIN of each CPEO in the controlled group.
 However, the working capital statement must relate to the CPEO alone and must not be prepared on a combined or consolidated basis with other members of the controlled group.